Nowra Bridge project - Princes Highway upgrade

 Why has the intersection of Scenic Drive and Bridge Road been closed to motorists?

 The intersection of Scenic Drive and Bridge Road was closed in September 2020 to provide a safer working area during construction.
-The main bridge compound is located on Scenic Drive and there are daily heavy vehicle movements in the area.
+The main bridge compound is located on Scenic Drive and there were daily heavy vehicle movements in the area.

-When the project is complete, the intersection will remain closed and become a cul-de-sac.
-This was included in the detailed design for safety reasons.
-With the new bridge being built on the western side of the existing bridges, the highway will also shift west.
+With the new bridge being built on the western side of the existing bridges, the highway has also shifted west.
 If retained, the Scenic Drive and Bridge Road intersection would be too close to the new pedestrian crossing on Bridge Road.
 Vehicles turning left out of Scenic Drive would have limited sight and stopping distance to pedestrians.
 The right turn into Scenic Drive must also be removed due to insufficient queuing area on Bridge Road which would cause traffic and safety issues on the Princes Highway.

 For more information view the Scenic Drive animation.